Zidras/DBM-Warmane/README.md

 ## DBM for Chromiecraft/Azerothcore

-This project continues Balleny's DBM for Chromiecraft/AzerothCore and integrates the most recent core updates provided by Zidras: (https://github.com/Zidras/DBM-Warmane) and many adjustments and fixes specific for Azerothcore/Chromiecraft.
+This project continues Balleny's DBM for Chromiecraft/AzerothCore and integrates the most recent core updates provided by the Warmane DBM: (https://github.com/Zidras/DBM-Warmane) and many adjustments and fixes specific for Azerothcore/Chromiecraft.

 ## ❗Important❗